 |WILL POLLINATE THESE OTHER VARIETIES||None.
 27P326 is pollen deficient and is not useful as a pollinator.|

 |BLOSSOM DENSITY||Very heavy bloom.|

-Other Combination Plantings: 37P562 could be planted in conjunction with several of the commercial varieties listed above in the pollinate list.
-Typical plantings on an alternating 4 row spacing will require the addition of Yummy®gem in between the 37P562 rows.
-It would be cheap insurance to spike the center two rows with additional pollinators, perhaps 25%.
+Combination Plantings: 27P326 could be planted in conjunction with several of the above pollinators.
+Typical plantings on an alternating 4 row spacing will require the addition of extra pollinators for the pollinator itself.
+It would be cheap insurance to spike the center two rows with additional pollinators, perhaps 25% to 50%.

 |COLD STORAGE DATA|